 A violent blow or jolt to the head can push the brain against the inner wall of the skull, which can lead to the tearing of fibers and bleeding in and around the brain.

-According to the CDC, the leading causes of TBI in the U.S. in 2013 were:
+According to the CDC, the

 - Falls: Responsible for 47 percent of reported cases, notably in children aged up to 14 years and adults aged over 65 years